-Diamond beach or Jökulsárlón beach, as it is officially called, often gets skipped over but it’s really not something you want to miss.
+Diamond Beach or Jökulsárlón Beach, as it is officially called, often gets skipped over but it’s really not something you want to miss.
 It was one of my favorite places in Iceland and definitely up there on my list of the most beautiful things I’ve ever seen.
-Icebergs that find their way out of the lagoon are washed out to sea and find their way ashore on the black sand.
+Icebergs that escape the lagoon are washed out to sea and find their way ashore on the black sand.
 It’s is nicknamed Diamond Beach because the icebergs literally look like diamonds lining the beach.
-It’s is located on the other side of the Ring Road, directly across from Jökulsárlón Glacier Lagoon, just look for the bridge.
+It is located on the other side of the Ring Road, directly across from Jökulsárlón Glacier Lagoon, near the bridge.

 Höfn is a fishing town situated near Vatnajökull glacier and although it is the southeast’s largest town, it is still considerably quite small.
 I wouldn’t say a stop here is a must-do, but if you find yourself in the area, there are some nice restaurants with really great seafood.
 I enjoyed a meal at Humarhöfnin.
 I had the most amazing lobster pizza there and my mouth still waters just thinking about it.

 At this point, I had gone as far along the Ring Road as time would allow.
 I turned around and started my drive back to Jökulsárlón.
-I stopped and stayed the night at the Foss Hotel Glacier Lagoon, which I definitely recommend.
+I stopped there and stayed the night at the Foss Hotel Glacier Lagoon, which I definitely recommend.
 It is fairly new and really quite affordable for how nice it was.
-The next morning, I once again got an early start and was on my way after saying a quick “hello” to the resident sheep out front.
+The next morning, I once again got an early start and was on my way after saying a quick “hello” to the resident sheep.